 For brevity, we’re putting all the other social media sites into this list which includes:

 For B2B, Linkedin has grown into a very important platform, and Twitter and Pinterest both have their own loyal users too.
-A benefit to all of these is a relatively lower CPC than Google, that access to demographics like Facebook, and slightly less competition than both of the above.
+A benefit to all of these is a relatively lower CPC than Google, the ability to target traffic through interests and demographics like Facebook, and slightly less competition than both of the above.

 Pros: Good access to user demographics, relatively un-competitive, lower CPC than the search giants

-Cons: Reach limited to active audience on platforms, additional campaigns to manage if you’re also running Google/FB etc
+Cons: Reach limited to active audience on platforms, some doubts about value for money and effectiveness, additional campaigns to manage if you’re also running Google/FB etc

-Generally speaking, these native advertising networks are designed to for content marketers to pay to promote blogs or articles that drive traffic to their website.
-In short, if you have a nice piece of content that will make people want to view your site, then Taboola and Outbrain are your guys.
+Generally speaking, native advertising networks are designed to for content marketers to pay to promote blogs or articles that drive traffic to their website.
+If you have a nice clickable piece of content that will draw clicks like moths to a flame, then Taboola and Outbrain are your guys.

 Do they work?
+Do they supply high quality web traffic?
 Well, in a word, kinda.
 The cost per click is low, and as a paid traffic source, you are going to drive a lot of traffic to your site.
 But when it comes to conversions, it’s down to how good your content is.
 Taboola/Outbrain and related sites are all about content marketing, which we’ll look at in the next section.

 Pros: Share your content and drive huge amounts of paid traffic, get your post shown on a huge array of popular websites

-Cons: Might be seen by some as click bait, some reports suggest a large amount of bot traffic
+Cons: Might be seen by some as click bait, you’ll need some really well written content, some reports suggest a large amount of bot traffic

 Paid or Sponsored Posts